Formaldehyde Testing & Removal Service

 While children, elderly and those with existing respiratory issues are more susceptible to the effects of poor indoor air quality (IAQ), formaldehyde levels higher than 0.08 parts per million (ppm) can cause adverse health effects for all occupants.

-What health problems does Formaldehyde cause?
+What health problems do Formaldehyde cause?

 Some people may have none, mild or severe reactions to formaldehyde in the environment.
 Some of the problems that this chemical can cause are: